lmajowka/raptor/README.md

 [![Code Climate](https://codeclimate.com/github/lmajowka/raptor/badges/gpa.svg)](https://codeclimate.com/github/lmajowka/raptor)

-Raptor is an ABTest management system written in Ruby on Rails that generates a javascript file responsible for running the tests.
+Raptor is an A/B Tests management tool written in Ruby on Rails that generates a javascript file responsible for running the tests.
-Which means you can use Raptor ABtests in your application regardless of your server side configuration and even if your whole page is delivered by a CDN
+This means you can use Raptor A/B Tests in your application regardless of your server side configuration and even if your whole page is delivered by a CDN

 ## Getting Started
 1. Install Rails at the command prompt if you haven't yet: